gerardtoconnor/Skylight/README.md

 # Skylight
-A composable high level window library for F# and WPF to explore using Computation Expression UI.
+A composable high level window library for F# and WPF to explore using Computation Expression UI, rather then Xaml.

 ![](./icon.png)